PhiLFitters/kafe2/doc/src/parts/installation.rst

     pip install iminuit

-Install `kafe`
+Install `kafe2`
 --------------

 Now *kafe* can be installed from PyPI by running:

 .. code:: bash

-    pip install kafe
+    pip install kafe2

 Alternatively, it may be installed directly using *setuptools*.
-Just run the following in 'WinPython Command Prompt.exe' after switching to the directory into which you have downloaded *kafe*:
+Just run the following in 'WinPython Command Prompt.exe' after switching to the directory into which you have downloaded *kafe2*:

 .. code:: bash